 A: Yes.
-Otolaryngologists commonly use the operating microscope while performing microsurgical procedures of the ear and auditory canal.
-CPT 69990, Use of operating microscope ( list separately in addition to code for primary procedure), is a billable CPT code.
-This code should be billed with surgical procedures that require use of a surgical microscope in order to perform techniques of microsurgery, when not an inclusive part of the major procedure.
-As an add-on code it will not require use of the –51 modifier.
+Otolaryngologists commonly use the operating microscope while performing a variety of microsurgical procedures.
+CPT +69990, Use of operating microscope (list separately in addition to code for primary procedure), is a billable CPT code.
+This code should be billed with surgical procedures that require use of a surgical microscope in order to perform techniques of microsurgery, when the use of a microscope is not an inclusive part of the major procedure.
+As an add-on code it will not require use of the 51 modifier.

 AMA CPT 2017 states: